NicolaAnnu/LLMTHESISGROQthesis/README.md

 - verify functional correctness of code (RQ2);
 - autonomously decide *Approve / Reject* leveraging Chain-of-Thought reasoning (RQ3);
 - classify weaknesses according to the **CWE** taxonomy (RQ4).
+For **RQ4** (CWE Classification), the system uses the **699.csv** file containing all existing CWE (Common Weakness Enumeration) entries.
+This comprehensive dataset enables the model to classify identified vulnerabilities according to the official CWE taxonomy.

 The system combines "clean" data (Gretel) with ad-hoc generated "dirty" functions and saves results in structured CSV files.